 What the heck is Kañiwa?
 It’s a close relative to quinoa and is sometimes referred to as baby quinoa.
 RolandⓇ Kañiwa is available on Amazon here in case you can’t find it near you.
 The best part, other than the cutness factor, is that it has less of the bitter seed coating or saponins than regular old quinoa.

 I love Indian flavors so I added a few of my favorites to this stew that warm up the dish with an array of spices that meld together.
 The red lentils and kañiwa make this stew really hearty.
-Full of protein and fiber the seasonal veggies are just the cherry on top.
+Full of protein and fiber, the seasonal veggies are just the cherry on top.
 You could make this dish anytime of the year.
-Just substitute the veggies that that time of the year is featuring or make life simple and pick veggies that you need to use up from the fridge.
+Just substitute the veggies that the particular time of year is featuring, or make life simple and pick veggies that you need to use up from the fridge.

 - 1 to 2 tablespoons RolandⓇ Extra Virgin Olive Oil (* use water saute in place of oil to make oil-free)